 We were on the Dock Road, a place of Cyclopean walls, huge tobacco warehouses Dublin Street and early Beatles photo sessions.
 It is also where the first Lennons arrived in Liverpool, refugees from Ireland's Great Famine circa 1845.

 It turns out Jackie Spencer does actually love Yoko Ono and as we were here for John's birthday it was only right that we heard Yoko’s happy birthday song for John “Yes I’m Your Angel”.
-I noted the vocal similarities to the Muppets' Miss Piggy as we drove through Waterloo and I felt I was finally facing mine.
+I noted the vocal similarities to the Muppets' Miss Piggy as we drove through Waterloo and listening to Yoko, I felt I was finally facing mine.

 With the brandy Alexanders kicking in it was time for some more giggles.
 Crosby Beach to the north of Liverpool is home to Antony Gormley’s Another Place – a piece of modern art consisting of 100 cast iron sculptures of the artist's own body, facing towards the sea and spread over a two mile stretch of the beach between Waterloo and Blundellsands.
 After first being exhibited on the beach of Cuxhaven in Germany in 1997 the piece moved to Stavanger in Norway and De Panne in Belgium before moving to Crosby where they have now become a permanent fixture.
 Originally a further move was planned for November 2007 but lobbying by art lovers and local businesses (the statues bring in tourist revenue) led to an agreement in March 2007 that Another Place would stay put.
 Co-incidentally given the purpose of our visit, the place it had been intended to move them to next was New York.
 From the city where it started for John Lennon to the city where it ended.